Aryan Khan denied bail in drugs case

 Actor Shah Rukh Khan’s son, Aryan Khan, who has been arrested in connection with a drugs case, was refused bail on Wednesday by a special court in Mumbai, Live Law reported.
 The court also refused to grant bail to co-accused Arbaz Merchant and Munmun Dhamecha.

-Khan’s counsel Amit Desai said they do not know why the bail application of the 23-year-old was rejected.
+Khan’s counsel Amit Desai said they do not know why the bail application of the 23-year-old was rejected, News18 reported.
 Khan will now approach Bombay High Court against the special court’s order.

+Khan and Merchant will continue to be in Arthur Road prison in Mumbai, whereas Dhamecha will be lodged at the Byculla women’s prison.

 Khan, Merchant, Dhamecha and five others were arrested on October 3 after the Narcotics Control Bureau raided a party on a cruise ship off the coast of Mumbai and seized drugs on board.
 No drugs were found in possession of the actor’s son.